Devyani Saltzman: Current projects

-Saltzman is the founding curator, literary programming, at Luminato, Toronto's Festival of Arts and Creativity and has been involved in a number of arts initiatives including Project Bookmark Canada, The Toronto Museum Project as well as being a juror for the National Magazine Awards, Canada Council for the Arts, Ontario Arts Council and The Hilary Weston Writers' Trust Prize for Nonfiction.
+Saltzman is a founding Curator at Luminato, Toronto's International Arts Festival and has been involved in a number of arts initiatives including Project Bookmark Canada, The Toronto Museum Project as well as being a juror for the National Magazine Awards, Canada Council for the Arts, Ontario Arts Council and The Hilary Weston Writers' Trust Prize for Nonfiction.
 In 2014 she was appointed Director of Literary Arts at Banff Centre for Arts and Creativity, Canada's national arts hub, where she oversaw year-round programming and public events.

 In 2018 she was appointed Director of Public Programming for the Art Gallery of Ontario.

+In 2024 she was appointed as the Barbican’s new Artistic lead, working with her heads of art forms to set the direction of overall programming across cinema, theatre, visual arts, music, immersive experiences and creative collaborations.

+She works with arts organizations nationally and internationally as an independent curator and consultant on cultural projects.
+She most recently was a Co-Curator of PEN World Voices Festival, the US' largest festival of art and ideas; a senior consultant with the Confederation Centre for the Arts, advising on the creation of a national forum on the future of the country now called Canada, as part of the Centre's 65million dollar capital project to create a cultural hub in Atlantic Canada and as Curator of the 2023 Indian Summer Festival, Vancouver's Multidisciplinary Arts Festival.